-Looking for What is the difference between Jams, Jellies, Preserves, Conserves, Butters and Marmalades in 2017?
+Looking for What is the difference between Jams, Jellies, Preserves, Conserves, Butters and Marmalades in 2024?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Many folks are confused by the multitude of terms used to describe jams a jellies.
 Here are the accepted definitions, as deteremined by the authority onm the subject, the Ball Blue BookGuide ot Preserving.